botpress/openbook-templates/templates/hotel/covid.md

 This is about the hygiene measures we've put in place.

-- The hotel offers contactless check-in & out to help minize the spread of COVID
+- The hotel offers contactless check-in & out to help minimize the spread of COVID
 - The hotel staff wears masks to protect themselves and their guests
 - Guests are required to wear masks in the hotel common areas
 - The hotel has hand sanitizers on every floor and at every entrance in the building